 This Annual Report on Form 10-K (the "Report") includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements other than statements of historical or current fact included in this Report are forward-looking statements.
 Forward-looking statements may be identified by the use of words such as "estimate," "plan," "project," "forecast," "intend," "will," "expect," "anticipate," "believe," "seek," "target," "designed to" or other similar expressions that predict or imply future events or trends or that are not statements of historical matters.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 The Company cautions readers of this Report that these forward-looking statements are subject to risks and uncertainties, most of which are difficult to predict and many of which are beyond the Company's control, that could cause the actual results to differ materially from the expected results.
 These factors include the information set forth in Part I, Item 1A, of this Report under the heading "Risk Factors", which we encourage you to carefully read.
-Forward-looking statements include, but are not limited to. statements regarding estimates and forecasts of financial and performance metrics, projections of market opportunity and market share, potential benefits and the commercial attractiveness to its customers of the Company's products and services, the potential success of the Company's marketing and expansion strategies, and the potential for the Company to achieve design awards.
+Forward-looking statements include, but are not limited to, statements regarding estimates and forecasts of financial and performance metrics, projections of market opportunity and market share, anticipated recoveries related to our cancelled General Motors ("GM") series production award with Koito Manufacturing Co., Ltd. ("Koito"), potential benefits and the commercial attractiveness to its customers of the Company's products and services, statements regarding the new series production, the potential success of the Company's marketing and expansion strategies, and the potential for the Company to achieve design awards, and statements regarding the potential transaction with Koito.
 These statements are based on various assumptions, whether or not identified in this Report, and on the current expectations of the Company's management and are not predictions of actual performance.
 These forward-looking statements are provided for illustrative purposes only and are not intended to serve as, and must not be relied on by any investor as, a guarantee, an assurance, a prediction or a definitive statement of fact or probability.
 Actual events and circumstances are difficult or impossible to predict and will differ from assumptions.
 You are therefore cautioned not to place undue reliance on such statements.
 Any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events, except as required by law.